Surgical Negligence Claims

 Surgical negligence happens when a surgeon during an operation causes injury to the patient or makes a pre-existing injury worse than before.

 All medical professionals are expected to provide their patients with a reasonable standard of care which demonstrates an acceptable level of competence.
 Surgeons are therefore expected to provide a reasonable degree of care and skill when carrying out operative procedures.
 If they do not, and if a patient suffers harm as a result, a claim for clinical negligence can be brought.

-In order to prove a claim in negligence, the patient will need to show that the surgeon performed their operation in a manner which would not be supported by a responsible and logical body of medical practitioners who are qualified in that area of medicine.
+In order to prove a claim of negligence, the patient will need to show that the surgeon performed the operation in a manner that would not be supported by a responsible and logical body of medical practitioners who are qualified in that area of medicine.
 For example, a Consultant Orthopaedic surgeon’s performance will be judged by reference to a responsible body of Orthopaedic Surgeons.
 If there is no such responsible body who would have acted in the same way, the surgeon will be held to have been negligent.
-In addition the patient will need to show that this caused them to suffer injury and loss.
-If the patient can show that ‘but for’ the surgeon’s negligence, they would have avoided injury, then their claim for compensation will succeed.
+In addition, the patient will need to show that this caused them to suffer injury and loss.
+If the patient can show that ‘but for’ the surgeon’s negligence, they would have avoided injury, and then their claim for compensation will succeed.

 Types of Surgical Negligence

 There are many different types of surgical negligence.
 However, some of those most commonly experienced in practice include the performance of the wrong procedure or operating on the wrong body part.
 Sometimes foreign bodies such as surgical instruments are negligently left inside a patient following an operation, something which can cause pain and infection.
 Other types of claims include causing nerve damage during an operation, or damage to other organs that is not diagnosed and rectified at the time of the surgery (or within a reasonable period of time) and also causing infection to the patient due to poor hygiene before, during or after the surgical procedure.